Panzanella Salad (Sprouted Garlic Bread Edition)

 1 (6 oz) can black olives, drained

-1 medium cucumber, diced peeled if you wish- into bite-sized pieces
+1 medium cucumber, diced (peeled if preferred)

-Handful of fresh basil, finely chopped
+1 handful fresh basil, finely chopped